aurora-opensource/xviz/docs/protocol-formats/binary-protocol.md

 ### Format Support

 [XVIZBinaryWriter](/docs/api-reference/xviz-binary-writer.md) will output the GLB binary format of the XVIZ data.
-This will be output for both Metadata and Frames, but not the FrameIndex, which is always output as JSON.
+This will be output for both Metadata and Messages, but not the MessageIndex, which is always output as JSON.

 [XVIZJSONWriter](/docs/api-reference/xviz-json-writer.md) will output the JSON format of the XVIZ data.
-This will be output for both Metadata and Frames, but not the FrameIndex, which is always output as JSON.
+This will be output for both Metadata, Messages, and MessageIndex.

 ### Parsing Support